neogeny/TatSu/README.rst

 |TatSu| can be used as a library, much like `Python`_'s ``re``, by embedding grammars as strings and generating grammar models instead of generating Python_ code.

--  This compiles the grammar and generates an im-memory *parser* that can subsequently be used for parsing input with.
+This compiles the grammar and generates an in-memory *parser* that can subsequently be used for parsing input with.

 .. code-block:: python

    parser = tatsu.compile(grammar)

-- Compiles the grammar and parses the given input producing an AST_ as result.
+Compiles the grammar and parses the given input producing an AST_ as result.

 .. code-block:: python